Skip to main content

 Save Backup Codes

-Store your backup codes securely.
-They can be used if you lose access to your authenticator.
+Store your 10 backup codes securely.
+Each can be used once if you lose access to your authenticator.

 Login with MFA